-The Goals, Objectives, Outcomes of the Minorities Retirement Security Program are
+The Goals, Objectives, Outcomes of the Minorities Retirement Security Program are stated below.

 Project Duration: October 2013 – 30 September 2014

 Diversify the literature on minorities, and retirement security and financial literacy interventions by increasing the volume of research and publishing of minority scientists.

 - Formulate strategies to test the understanding and application of financial literacy interventions among low-income and minority groups.